chef-boneyard/database/README.md

 `sql_server_database`.

 #### Actions
-- :create: create a named database
+- `:create`: create a named database
-- :drop: drop a named database
+- `:drop`: drop a named database
-- :query: execute an arbitrary query against a named database
+- `:query`: execute an arbitrary query against a named database

 #### Attribute Parameters
 - database_name: name attribute.
 Name of the database to interact with